MIGRATION GUIDE

 11. Wire store adapters via autoWire() with StoreOverrides

-12. Run fabrk lint to catch remaining design system violations
+12. Run the design system validation to catch remaining violations

 13. Run pnpm build to verify everything compiles